aspose-words/Aspose-Words-Tutorials/words/english/java/document-loading-and-saving/advance-html-documents-saving-options/_index.md

 }
 ```

+### Pro tip
+Use this option when the target environment has limited access to external resources (e.g., email newsletters).

 ## 4. Export Resources
-The `exportResources` method allows you to specify the type of CSS stylesheet and export font resources.
-You can also set a resource folder and an alias for resources in the HTML.
+Control how CSS and font resources are emitted, and specify a custom folder or URL alias for those assets.

 ```java